-- About Oracle Standalone Clusters An Oracle Standalone Cluster hosts all Oracle Grid Infrastructure services and Oracle ASM locally and requires direct access to shared storage. - About Oracle Extended Clusters An Oracle Extended Cluster consists of nodes that are located in multiple locations called sites.
+- About Oracle Standalone Clusters - An Oracle Standalone Cluster hosts all Oracle Grid Infrastructure services and Oracle ASM locally and requires direct access to shared storage. - About Oracle Cluster Domain and Oracle Domain Services Cluster An Oracle Cluster Domain is a choice of deployment architecture for new clusters, introduced in Oracle Clusterware 12c Release 2. - About Oracle Member Clusters - Oracle Member Clusters use centralized services from the Oracle Domain Services Cluster and can host databases or applications. - About Oracle Extended Clusters An Oracle Extended Cluster consists of nodes that are located in multiple locations called sites.